 - a.
 The Office of International Programs (working with the program director, if a Fairfield academic program is closely linked to the study abroad site) will sift through the catalog and compile an initial list of courses that correspond to offerings in our current departments and schools. - b.
 The Office of International Programs will send the corresponding courses to the relevant dean, department chair or program director.
-The dean/chair/director, in consultation with the department/advisory board, will decide whether a study abroad course 1) should qualify for Fairfield credit; 2) meets departmental/program requirements for the major or minor; and 3) meets core requirements in the department's or school's area. - c.
+The dean/chair/director, in consultation with the department/advisory board, will decide whether a study abroad course 1) should qualify for Fairfield credit; 2) meets departmental/program requirements for the major or minor; and 3) meets core requirements in the department's area following the procedure outlined above. - c.
 Fairfield students also would have the opportunity to seek Fairfield credit for study abroad courses that do not correspond to Fairfield departments and schools.
-Students would seek approval from the Director of the Office of International Programs to use such courses as electives.
-Students also could try to have such elective courses count toward core requirements; such petitions would be heard by the SVPAA's office since core issues go beyond the jurisdiction of a single department or dean.
+Students would seek approval from the Director of the Office of International Programs to use such courses as electives. - d.

-d.
 The process set forth in a., b., and c. shall be initiated by the Office of International Programs and repeated every three years.

-Adapted AC: 03/03/2003 Updated AC: 03/02/2015
+AC: 03/11/2002 AC: 03/03/2003 AC: 03/02/2015 AC: 05/03/2019